istresearch/scrapy-cluster/docs/topics/utils/logfactory.rst

 Example
 -------

-Add the following python code to a new file:
+Add the following python code to a new file, or use the script located at ``utils/examples/example_lf.py``:

 ::